kicaj29/aws/Databases/readme.md

 ## RDS Important points

 * RDS is not serverless database (for example DynamoDB is server less).
+* RDS instances are optimized for memory, performance, or I/O, therefore the performance of AWS managed RDS instance is better than a customer-managed database instance.

 ## Advantage over using RDS versus deploying DB on EC2